Marine Corps Career Retention Specialist: Formal training

 The MOS granting school for Career Planners is the Basic Career Planners Course (BCPC) which is a part of Recruiters School, and located at MCRD San Diego, California.
 It is a seven-week course that familiarizes the Career Planners with many aspects of the job.
 At this school, the student is normally issued a medium dress blue allowance and after graduation becomes eligible to receive special duty assignment pay.

-There is also an Collateral Duty Career Planner Course which is significantly shorter than the MOS granting course and is usually conducted by a mobile training team by experienced, senior Career Planners and instructors from BCPC.
+There is also a Collateral Duty Career Planner Course which is significantly shorter than the MOS granting course and is usually conducted by a mobile training team by experienced, senior Career Planners and instructors from BCPC.

 Orders to attend the seven-week course are issued only by Commandant of the Marine Corps, Manpower Management Enlisted Assignments 6.
 Formal orders are not necessary for the additional duty course, and can be granted by a Marine's command through permissive temporary assigned duty (PTAD).